 Unlike some professions where you need a specific degree and license to practice the craft (such as law or medicine), the resume industry is not regulated.
-In the digital age, anyone can put up a website, a LinkedIn profile, and call themselves a resume writer, career coach, or job search coach.
+In the digital age, anyone can hang a shingle, put up a website, a LinkedIn profile, and call themselves a resume writer, career coach, or job search coach.
 Understand that it takes YEARS to master the craft of resume writing and the career industry.
 It’s more than just great writing or editing skills.
 85% of resume writing is strategy: knowing the target of the client’s career, understanding their background in massive detail, and writing a document that strategically markets them.

 There are thousands of resume writers and coaches out there.
 I believe strongly in educating the population because it’s an actual industry!
 I spent 3 years on the board for the National Resume Writers’ Association providing leadership to the resume writing industry.
 I’ve spoken at annual conferences on various resume writing topics (from business liability to online reputation management) and served as the President-Elect and Ethics Chair of the organization to help promote the ethics and image of the industry.
 I’ve studied the strategy of resume writing in and out before ever calling myself a resume expert.

 The following tips are here to guide you transparently and provide insight into questions you should be asking when researching resume writing services.
 If you consult with me, know that I will also memorialize this information because I believe in the utmost candor to a prospective client.

-Tip #1: Know the Credentials of the Executive Resume Writer
+Tip #1: Know the Credentials of the Executive Resume Writer You’re Working With

 For executive resume writers, that long-standing career background is extremely important as you’ll want to work with an executive resume writer who’s actually had an executive career and is well-positioned to write on a sophisticated level to market your own executive career.
 Think about their educational level, training, and aptitude.

 A resume writer who obtains training in the field and certifications and frequently attends resume writing and career conferences, summits, and other professional development seminars is committed to not just his/her career success, but yours as well.
 There are various organizations in the careers space that offer training and development.
 See if your writer is a member, and if his/she is involved in the organization.
 Here are links to the leading resume and career industry organizations: